Reading time: 3 minutes

 The fee must be paid by the due date or there will be a late payment fee.

 SMSFs paying a pension are also required to report transfer balance events.
-The main kind of transfer balance event will be the details of a new retirement phase or death benefit income streams.
-(See our article here for more information as to what constitutes a transfer balance event.)
+The main kind of transfer balance event will be the details of new retirement phase or death benefit income streams.

-It is possible to partially be your own accountant but, if this is the path you want to go down, make sure you do it for the right reasons.
-You will need a reasonable knowledge of accounting practices, otherwise it might end up costing you more than it’s worth if you end up getting fined for a mistake.
+It is entirely possible to do most of the accounting tasks for your SMSF yourself but, if this is the path you want to go down, make sure you do it for the right reasons.